 Mail Services Tip to improve your incoming mail processing time:

 Experiencing incoming USPS Mail delays?
-Often caused by using the Term "Box#" or having it appear on the street address line
+Often caused by using the word "Box#" or having it appear on the street address line

 of your mailing address.
 USPS automated systems 'read' the word Box and process the

-offices in November 2013, but many have still not yet corrected their mailing address
+2013, but many have still not yet corrected their mailing address and stationery with

 - Mail Box#'s are NOW Mail Stop Codes (MSC)!
-Your actual Mail Stop Code NUMBER remains the same but the word and where it appears
+Your actual Mail Stop Code NUMBER remains the same, but the word MSC and where it

-on an envelope DOES matter.
-You can help improve the processing speed of your incoming mail by using the correct
+appears on an envelope DOES matter.
+You can improve the processing speed of your incoming mail by using the correct

 address format.
-Find out more about the Downstate Codes.
+Find out more about the Downstate Mail Stop Codes (MSC).

 - Begin using the new format ASAP: It will speed USPS delivery of your incoming Mail.

-- Downsate’s old ‘box #’ nomenclature causes USPS processing delays in your incoming
+- DO NOT USE the term ‘box #’ - causes USPS processing delays in your incoming mail;

 - Make sure MSC___ appears above the street address line of your address.